Vanna White Net Worth

 Sony Lawsuit: In 1993, Vanna successfully sued the Samsung Electronics corporation over a commercial after the company aired a commercial that featured a smiling robot that turned letters on a game show.
 White asserted that the company was using her likeness without permission.
 Incredibly, Vanna ended up winning the lawsuit after several appeals and was awarded $403,000 in damages.

-White is a patron of St. Jude Children's Research Hospital, donating $1.8 million to the program and plans to continue her philanthropic works after her retirement from television.
+White is a patron of St. Jude Children's Research Hospital.
+She has donated $1.8 million to date to St. Jude's.
+She plans to continue her philanthropic works after her retirement from "Wheel of Fortune."

 White uses her income to invest in apartment buildings, and she likes flipping houses.